codio-templates/processing-demo/.guides/content/Advanced-Topics-Lab-2-e155.md

 |||

 In this game, the bird only moves up and down.
-To give the impression that the bird is flying to the right, the ground is going to be animates. **In the `FlappyBird` file**, add the `ground` attribute.
+To give the impression that the bird is flying to the right, the ground is going to be animates. **In the `Game` file**, add the `ground` attribute.
 This is going to be another component class.
 Instantiate the `ground` object in the constructor. **Note**, Processing will underline these lines of code as the `Ground` class does not yet exist.

 ```java
 class Game {